Network Classifiers Based on Social Learning: Introduction and Related Work

 Many social learning approaches exist in the literature that have been shown to yield correct asymptotic learning of the true state of nature under mild identifiability assumptions~\cite{jadbabaie2012non,nedic2017fast,salami2017social,lalitha2018social,bordignon2020adaptive,zhao2012learning}.
 These results, however, come at a cost: the strategies require prior knowledge of the true underlying distributions for the features. { In practice we often have access to feature data only, or to some approximate models for the distributions.} For example, uncertain likelihoods in social learning have been considered in~\cite{hare2020non}, albeit only for multinomial distributions.
 In this work, we will allow for a fairly broad class of distributions.

 Another distinguishing aspect is that we will consider cooperation among {\em spatially distributed} classifiers, and aggregation over {\em time} of the inference produced from streaming data.
 An ensemble of classifiers is known to be a more robust structure than an isolated, perhaps poorly trained, classifier \cite{kittler1998combining}.
 Examples of ensemble approaches are Bagging \cite{breiman1996bagging} and Boosting \cite{freund1997decision}, in which classifiers combine weighted decisions across \emph{space}.
 Boosting requires labeled samples to tune the combinations weights.
-Both bagging and boosting methods do not address the streaming data case.
+Both bagging and boosting methods do not address the streaming data case. {Other examples include localized Gaussian Process Regression (GPR) methods~\cite{tresp2000bayesian, nguyen2008local,lederer2020real}, which require labeled samples for online training and focus on kernel-based classifiers.
+In our work, we are interested in more general classifier structures.}

 {We therefore propose the Social Machine Learning (SML) approach: a decentralized algorithm for combining the outputs of a heterogeneous network of classifiers over space and time, based on the adaptive diffusion algorithm proposed in \cite{matta2018estimation,bordignon2020adaptation,bordignon2020adaptive}.
 The SML structure inherits the following qualities from social learning: the ability to combine classifiers with different dimensions and statistical models, while providing asymptotic performance guarantees in addition to continuous performance improvement even during the prediction phase.} We show that $i)$ with high probability, consistent learning occurs despite the imperfectly trained models; and $ii)$ poorly trained classifiers can leverage the networked setup to improve their performance.
 We exploit these results particularly for the setup of a network of feedforward neural networks (FNN).